 After making appropriate enquiries, the Governing Body considers that the College has adequate resources to continue in operational existence for the foreseeable future.
-There is a healthy cash reserve and staffing costs at 65% (excluding agency) 68.7% (including agency) of income are tightly controlled.
+There is a healthy cash reserve and staffing costs at 61% (excluding agency) 62.3% (including agency) of income are tightly controlled.
 Although there is strong competition from other providers, especially academies, the College continues to make inroads into new markets: the summer exam results, the first since the return of external examinations after the pandemic, were strong and this strong academic performance is a major competitive advantage.
-The College has taken a prudent approach in its budgeting process and has built a reasonable contingency into the operating budget for 2022/23.
+The College has taken a prudent approach in its budgeting process and has built a reasonable contingency into the operating budget for 2023/24.
+After submitting the CFFR for 2023/24 the government announced an increase in the funding rates intended to support the agreed pay award for teaching staff.
+The College budget for the year has been revised to account for this, increasing the forecasted surplus to a level comparable to previous years.
 For these reasons, the Board continues to adopt the going concern basis in preparing the financial statements.